Welcome and Congratulations on Your Acceptance to Catholic Law!

 Scholarships

-Using Cardinal Students and Making Your Seat Deposit
+Using Univsersity Email and Making Your Seat Deposit

 Pre-Orientation Coursework and Assignments

-All incoming students are expected to take a Lawyering Fundamentals online course during the summer months, prior to Orientation, in order to help prepare for the law school experience.
+All incoming students are expected to take the Lawyering Fundamentals online course approved by the law school during the summer months, prior to Orientation, in order to help prepare for the law school experience.
 Course information, access, and the assignment schedule will be provided sometime around the middle of June.
 The course is designed to be completed over a period of about 14 days, and includes simulated classes with assigned readings and interactive modules, along with practice on case briefing, outlining, essay writing, and other helpful success strategies.
 Most importantly, however, the course is meant to demystify various law school teaching methods to better acclimate you to law school.
+It benefits you.

 All assignments will be completed in an online classroom.
-The course is not a credit-bearing course to be factored into your GPA, but you will receive a grade on your performance and are expected to score 65% or higher to successfully complete or pass the course (with 50% of your grade based on participation and 50% on an essay and multiple-choice question exam at the end of the course).
+The course is not a credit-bearing course to be factored into your GPA, but you are expected to score 65% or higher to successfully complete/pass the course (with 50% of your grade based on participation and 50% on an essay and multiple-choice question exam at the end of the course).
 More information to follow.

 First Year Curriculum and Registering for Classes

 Day Division - First-year full-time day students take 15 credits of required courses in each Fall and Spring semesters.
-Classes typically meet Monday through Thursday between 9:00am and 5:00pm and Friday between 9:00am and 12:00pm.
-Students should also be prepared to attend some programs on Friday afternoons.
+Classes typically meet Monday through Thursday between 9:00am and 5:00pm.
+Students should also be prepared to attend classes or programing on desinated Fridays.

-Evening Division - Evening Division students take a minimum of 10 credits in each Fall and Spring semesters.
-Classes take place between the hours of 5:45pm and 10:00pm.
+Part-time Division - Part-time students take a minimum of 10 credits in each Fall and Spring semesters.
+Classes take place Monday through Thursday between the hours of 6:15pm and 9:30pm.

 Survival Guide for New Students

-The Judge Kathryn J. DuFour Law Library welcomes incoming students and has created and will share a resource guide during Orientation for incoming students.
-The guide includes information about preparing for class, getting online, and utilizing library resources during your first few days and weeks in law school.
+The Law School's Judge Kathryn J. DuFour Law Library welcomes incoming students and has created and will share a resource guide during Orientation for incoming students.
+The guide includes information about preparing for class, and utilizing library resources during your first few days and weeks in law school.